 Developing a learning organization—one in which knowledge is at the center of the mission—is now understood to be the most urgent task for today’s businesses.
 Read our gamified guide on hiring L&D pros.

-Lack of critical evaluation of the quality of L&D consultants leads to high costs for companies because the effects of “bad” consulting is not being accurately captured.
+Lack of critical evaluation of the quality of L&D consultants leads to high costs for companies because the effects of “bad” consulting are not being accurately captured.

 Locating specialized skills when you need them is a top challenge for companies that rely on professional talent.
 Enter free agents – the professionals who work on a project basis as valued contributors to an organization.

 L&D departments require agility and flexibility to meet strategic changes.
 Ultimate flexibility is provided by building out a blended workforce approach.

 eMeter, a Siemens Business, turns meter data into useful information to help utilities and their customers make smarter energy decisions.

 Clarity paved the way for a Federal Banking Institution’s formal succession planning.